-Because of the business relationships that a director may have outside of the Company, it is possible that an actual or potential conflict of interest may develop as a result of actions contemplated by the Company or another person.
-In the event a director has an actual or potential conflict of interest with respect to a matter involving the Company, whether or not under consideration by the Board, the director shall inform the Board, which shall determine what action, if any, is required, including whether the director should recuse himself or herself from discussion or voting with respect to the matter.
-In the case of a conflict of interest that is of an ongoing and material nature, the director shall be asked to tender his or her resignation.
+Because of the business or other relationships that a director may have outside of the Company, it is possible that an actual or potential conflict of interest may develop as a result of actions contemplated by the Company or another person.
+In the event a director has an actual or potential conflict of interest with respect to a matter involving the Company, the director shall inform the Chair of the Nominating and Governance Committee, with a copy to the Company's General Counsel.
+Directors must disclose to other directors any potential conflicts of interest they may have with respect to any matter under discussion and, if appropriate, refrain from voting on a matter in which they may have a conflict.